BuildingSync/schema/proposals/2019/Controls.md

 ## Implementation

-There are two proposals that are in discussion--based on user feedback only one of these will be implemented and this proposal will be updated.
-The first proposal is a more simple approach designed to have the most flexibility but will require humans to ensure that valid combinations are present.
-The second proposal approach is an overhaul and allows for future extensibility.

-1. The ControlTechnology element will be renamed to simply controls made into a list (Controls) and the previous ControlTechnology element will be converted to Control and have sub-elements.
-In brief, the update will look like the following:

-	* Controls
-		* Control (unbounded)
-			* ControlSytemType
-			* CommunicationProtocol
-			* ControlTechnology
-			* ControlStrategy

-The difficulty with this proposal is that the 4 defined elements above have many invalid combinations (e.g. pneumatic/bacnet/thermostat/programmable).
+The proposed implementation will include a significant restructuring of the controls sections to allow for more versatility and more specific control system characteristics.

-2. The second proposed implementation will structure the controls based on their respective areas.
+The controls will be based on their respective areas (e.g. LightingControl, HVACControl, etc.).
 This will allow for controls to be re-purposed based on lighting, HVAC, occupancy, or other.
 In each area, the controls are broken up into the conventional types such as pneumatic, digital, electronic, and other.
 Each of the types is further specified into the technologies, protocols, and strategies.
 The structure would look like the following:

+The ControlType is a global complex type with the following elements that are referenced in multiple places:

+	* ControlType
+		* Analog
+			* CommunicationProtocol
+				* List of multiple analog protocols
+		* Digital
+			* CommunicationProtocol
+				* List of multiple digital protocols
+		* Pneumatic
+		* Other
+			* OtherCommunicationProtocol

+The Lighting System has the following updated controls section:

 	* Controls
+		* Control (unbounded)
+			* AdvancedPowerStrip
+				* ControlType
+				* ControlStrategy
+					* List of multiple lighting-based control strategies
+				* OtherControlStrategyName
+			* Daylighting
+				* ControlType
+				* ControlSensor
+					* List
+				* ControlSteps
+				* ControlStrategy
+				* OtherControlStrategyName
+			* Manual
+				* ... same as above ...
+			* Occupancy
+			 	* ... same as above ...
+			 	* ControlSensor
+			 		* IR, Ultrasonic, etc.
+			* Timer
+				* ... same as above ...
+			* OtherControlTechnology
+				* ... same as above ...
+			 	* OtherControlTechnologyName

+The HVAC Systems, specifically the HeatingSource ... to be completed.

+	* Controls
-		* HVACControl (unbounded)
+		* HVACControlType (unbounded)
+			* AdvancedPowerStrip
+				* CioAnalog
+					* CommunicationProtocol
+					* ControlStrategy
+						*
+				* Digital
+				* Other
+			* Thermostat
-			* Pneumatic
+			* OtherControlTechnology

 				* ControlTechnology
 					* Thermostat
 						* ControlStrategy